 Best All-Around Fishing Sunglasses – Costa Blackfin Pro

-The Costa Blackfin Pro polarized fishing sunglasses offer a lot of the wanted features in a good pair of fishing sunglasses.
+The Costa Blackfin Pro polarized fishing sunglasses offer a lot of the wanted features in a good pair of glasses.
 These shades build on the original Blackfin which has been one of Costa’s most popular frames.
 But the new Pro frames offer adjustable vented nose grips, stickier temple tabs with pre drilled lanyard attachment points with metal protectors.

 The wide sides block side light very well making it a lot easier to see into open water and reducing eye fatigue on super bright days.
 I tested the blue mirror lenses which are great for open water applications and high sun days.